 While incontinence is a challenging problem for a carer, help is available from a range of sources so don’t think you must cope alone.
 Your doctor is a good starting point for information, advice, treatment and referral.

-Caring for an ill loved one is demanding and incontinence adds considerably to the stress.
-Many carers feel overwhelmed, frustrated, angry and upset about having to cope with a loved one’s incontinence.
+Caring for an ill person is demanding and incontinence adds considerably to the stress.
+Many carers feel overwhelmed, frustrated, angry and upset about having to cope with a person’s incontinence.
 These feelings are normal.
 Remember that incontinence is not an inevitable part of ageing or disability.
 Effective treatments are available.

 The doctor will ask you for detailed information about the person’s incontinence signs and symptoms, which may include:

-- Rough estimate of the amount of urine passed
+- a rough estimate of the amount of urine passed

 Medical treatment depends on the type and cause of the person’s incontinence.
 Be guided by your doctor, but treatment options may include: